ssshreya08/Stock-Data-Pipeline/README.md

 - DataProc
 - BigQuery

+##Requirements
+-gcsfs
+-fsspec
+-pyspark
+-pandas-datareader
+-pandas
+-google
+-google-cloud
+-python-dotenv

 ## How to Run
+1.Tiingo API Setup:

-- Make a tiingo account from `api.tiingo.com` to access API to fetch data.
+Create an account on Tiingo to obtain API access for fetching stock data.

+2.Service Account Setup:

-- Make a service account with BigQuery and Dataproc editor or admin access, download that service account in JSON format.
+Create a service account with BigQuery and DataProc Editor or Admin access.

+Download the service account key in JSON format.

+3.Environment Configuration:

-- Upload both api and service.json file keys in .env folder.
+Upload both the api key and service.json key files to the .env folder.

+4.Run the Pipeline:

-- Now run the github action through run-scripts.yml in `.github/workflows/run-scripts.yml`
+Trigger the GitHub Action through run-scripts.yml located in .github/workflows/run-scripts.yml.

 ## Architecture
                                 +----------------+